LSSTDESC/firecrown/README.md

 python -m pip install cobaya
 ```

-## Developer Installation
+## Installation of dependencies for development

-To install the package in developer mode, start by cloning the git repo.
 As with the quickstart installation, you need to choose how you want to use
 the Firecrown code you will be working on.
 Simultaneous development of either Cobaya or CosmoSIS and Firecrown